limamelhadjbrahim/car_data_analysis_deployed/README.md

 ### 5.5 Bar Charts

-#### - Count of Cars by Gear Type and Number of Cars Sold by Seller
+#### - Counts of Cars by Gear Type and by Seller

 - **Purpose**: Number of cars categorized by gear type (e.g., Automatic vs Manual).
-- Number of cars sold by each seller.
+- Number of cars by seller.
 - **Insight**: Helps see which transmission type is more common.
 - Identifies the most active sellers in the market.